UGA Bulletin Logo

 A - F (Traditional)

-• Student will be able to articulate and discuss the major themes, challenges, and issues in aging across cultures.
+• Students will be able to summarize the major themes, challenges, and issues in aging across cultures.

-• Student will be able to examine the intersection of age, gender, class, and race/ethnicity on political, social, cultural, and economic issues of society.
+• Students will be able to analyze the impact of age on political, social, cultural, and economic issues of society.

 Topical Outline